Jury split in verdicts for Norwin teacher, husband in middle school musical case

 Jan.
 26—A Westmoreland County jury acquitted a Norwin Middle School teacher of failure to comply with child protective service laws but found her husband guilty of a similar charge.

-The jury deliberated more than five hours on Tuesday before it rendered its mixed verdict to clear English teacher Tobitha Sasso, 42, of Greensburg, of two misdemeanor charges.
+The jury deliberated more than five hours Tuesday before it rendered its mixed verdict to clear English teacher Tobitha Sasso, 42, of Greensburg of two misdemeanor charges.

 Her husband, Brad Geyer, 39, was convicted of one misdemeanor offense.
 He will be sentenced in about three months by Common Pleas Court Judge Meagan Bilik-DeFazio.